Olive 'over-promises' and 'under-delivers' on AI capabilities

-US health care automation startup Olive AI is laying off 450 employees in a move said by CEO Sean Lane to have been caused by the company's 'fast-paced growth and lack of focus'.
+US health care automation company Olive was accused of misleading marketing after it laid off 450 employees in a move said by CEO Sean Lane to have been caused by the company's 'fast-paced growth and lack of focus'.

-Interviews with 16 former and current employees and health tech executives by Axios in April 2022 suggested Olive 'inflates its capabilities and has generated only a fraction of the savings it promises.'
+The claim was seen as contradicting Axios interviews with former and current employees and health tech executives suggesting the company regularly over-hyped its capabilities and under-delivered, generating 'only a fraction of the savings it promises.'

 Operator: WPP/AKQA; Circulo Health; GuideWell; TriHealth